 How does Googlebot access your site?

-Googlebot's aim is to crawl and scan all the web sites and their pages via links: basically, Googlebot finds and reads all the new or updated content and adds it to the index based on its relevance.
+The purpose of Googlebot is to crawl and scan all web sites and their pages via links: basically, Googlebot finds and reads all the new or updated content and adds it to the index based on its relevance.

 The visits created by the Google crawlers may be displayed in the referrer logs, and they should be specified in robots.txt.

-The Googlebot's goal is to crawl as many pages from a site as possible but to respect the disavow links selected by the website owner as well.
+Googlebot crawls as many pages from a site as possible but respecting the disavow links selected by the website owner as well.